-This Article is written by Nashita Nazneen.
+This Article on Analysis of Companies bill 2020 is written by Nashita Nazneen.
 A from B. S. Abdur Rahman Crescent Institute of Science and Technology Crescent School of Law.

 Finance Minister, Mrs. Nirmala Sitharaman introduced the Companies (Amendment) Bill, 2020 hereinafter referred to as “Bill” in Lok Sabha on 17th March 2020.
 This Bill was introduced amid the opposition of various parties; they opposed and demanded that it must be referred to the Parliamentary Standing Committee as it appears to be appeasing the corporates concerning Yes Bank crisis.